yoanmalie/d8-theming-guide/twig/README.md

 # Twig

-In the previous chapter you got introduced to Twig, the new template engine for Drupal 8.
-In this chapter you'll learn the basics of working with this template engine.
-The first version was released on October 12, 2009.
+In the previous chapter, Twig got introduced.
+The new template engine for Drupal.
+In this chapter, the basics to work with this template engine will be shown.

+The first version of Twig was released on October 12, 2009.
 The syntax originates from Jinja and Django templates.
 Currently, Twig is maintained by **Fabien Potencier**.